Exclusive: Iran seeks to resolve HSBC freeze on some trade financing - sources

-French bank BNP Paribas (BNPP.PA) is facing a fine of as much as $9 billion and other penalties over allegations of U.S. sanctions breaches involving Iran and other states between 2002 and 2009.
+French bank BNP Paribas is facing a fine of as much as $9 billion (5 billion pounds) and other penalties over allegations of U.S. sanctions breaches involving Iran and other states between 2002 and 2009.

 Iran was never barred from buying food or other humanitarian goods under sanctions first imposed in 2006 over its nuclear activity.
 But measures by the European Union and the United States have made trade generally more difficult over the past two years, hindering payments and shipping.